C2-Labs/k8-training-c2/README.md

 8) On the services, find the external IP of the Load Balancer service in the console log
 9) Paste the IP into your browser to see the running app
 10) Do the #HappyDance if it worked

+# NOTES

+You can run into some tricky issues that are not well explained online or in any tutorials.
+A few of these issues are shown below:

+1) Just deploying your container into pods won't work.
+You have to create the load balancer service to externally expose the IP so you can reach it from outside the Kubernetes cluster.
+2) Not just any URL can be used to point at the YAML file.
+In particular, you cannot use a GitHub link to provide the YAML file.
+If you do, it throws the following error:

+` error: error parsing https://github.com/howieavp76/k8-training-c2/blob/master/k8training-deployment.yaml: error converting YAML to JSON: yaml: line 616: mapping values are not allowed in this context `

+3) This error appears to happen on any GitHub YAML related link.
+Copying the same file to a S3 bucket or Azure blob resolves the issue.
+4) YAML formatting errors can be really hard to see and debug.
+If your deploy fails due to a format/syntax issue, it can take forever to find it.
+Online linting tools really help.
+For example, you can go to [YAMLLINT](http:www.yamllint.com) for an online validator of your YAML format.